Arbitrary high order A-stable and B-convergent numerical methods for ODEs via deferred correction: Absolute stability

-for $j=1,2,...$, where $\alpha_{j,i}$ is affine in $\lambda k$.
-Under the condition of the lemma, (\ref{a26}) matches Crank-Nicolson scheme and we have that is (\ref{a61}) is true for $j=0$.
-Suppose that (\ref{a61}) holds for arbitrary integer $j\geq 0$.
+Combining the last three identities, we deduce that where $\alpha_{j,i}$ is affine in $\lambda k$.
+Under the hypothesis of the lemma, (\ref{a26}) matches the trapezoidal rule, and we have that is (\ref{a61}) is true for $j=0$.
+Suppose that (\ref{a61}) holds for an arbitrary integer $j\geq 0$.
 From (\ref{a62}) we have